Can You Eat Microgreen Roots? Here's Why We Don't

 Why the Root Zone Is Problematic

 The root zone of any plant creates an ideal environment for microbial activity.
-When you're growing microgreens on any medium—whether traditional soil, coco coir, or modern silicone reusable grow mediums—the roots remain in contact with:
+When you're growing microgreens on any medium (whether traditional soil, coco coir, or modern reusable silicone grow mediums) the roots remain in contact with:

-- Moisture - Roots need consistent water, creating humid conditions
+- Moisture: Roots need consistent water, creating humid conditions

-- Nutrients - Whether from your water source, soil, fertilizers like Ocean Solution™ 2-0-3, or hydroponic nutrients
+- Nutrients: Whether from your water source, soil, fertilizers like OceanSolution 2-0-3 (mixed at 0.5 oz per gallon, pH 5.5 to 6.0), or hydroponic nutrients

-- Organic matter - Any medium particles or debris that collect around roots
+- Organic matter: Any medium particles or debris that collect around roots

-This doesn't mean microgreens are unsafe—quite the opposite when grown with proper food safety practices.
+This doesn't mean microgreens are unsafe.
+Quite the opposite when grown with proper food safety practices.
 It simply means the cleanest, safest part of the plant is the stem and leaves that grow above the medium.

 Plant Biology: Why We Harvest Where We Do

-From a plant development standpoint, microgreens are harvested at a very specific growth stage—usually at the cotyledon stage (the first "seed leaves") or just after the first true leaves emerge.
+From a plant development standpoint, microgreens are harvested at a very specific growth stage, usually at the cotyledon stage (the first "seed leaves") or just after the first true leaves emerge.

 When you cut the stem above the root line, you're removing the plant's growing point, which ends its life cycle.
 This is why microgreens are considered a harvest-and-replace crop rather than a cut-and-come-again vegetable.
 Once harvested properly using clean tools, the plant cannot regrow.
+For a deeper look at why, see our blog on whether microgreens regrow after harvesting.

-Sprouts, conversely, are harvested even younger—before this growing point fully develops—and the entire organism is consumed at once.
+Sprouts, conversely, are harvested even younger (before this growing point fully develops) and the entire organism is consumed at once.

 The Culinary Argument